Saturday, September 5, 2020

 “I know he is real,” Marie said, as she pinched herself.
 “I gave him my bed, and the bench was very hard for the night.”

 To this day, children everywhere decorate Christmas trees in honor of the little child.
-They remember the faithfulness of the woodcutter and his family, who received the Christ Child when he was a stranger and invited him in their home as their own family.
+They remember the faithfulness of the woodcutter and his family, who welcomed the Christ Child as a stranger and received him as one of their own.

 No comments: